The IWCA has redone the website! If you are an IWCA Member, you will need to use the Forgot Password form to reset your password.

 Atrial fibrillation in a six year old Irish Wolfhound.
 Note the irregular intervals between the tall spikes (ventricular beats or R-waves) and the absence of the P-wave or regular atrial beat before each complex.

 Atrial fibrillation, an arrhythmia of the heart, is characterized as a rapid, irregularly irregular heart rhythm and can be analogous to listening to sneakers in a spinning clothes dryer or jungle drums.
 The IW affected with atrial fibrillation is typically exercise intolerant, weak, or just “off.”
 The owner may note a decrease in appetite or lack of desire to go on walks.
-However, many hounds with afib - often those with slower heart rates - have no symptoms, which makes periodic screening for this arrhythmia even more important
+However, many hounds with afib - often those with slower heart rates - have no symptoms, which makes periodic screening for this arrhythmia even more important.

 Clinical signs relating to left-sided congestive heart failure include labored or rapid breathing, coughing, and exercise intolerance.
 The owner may note their IW will not lie down on their side (lateral recumbency) and will sit or lie with the head upright as this position makes it easier to breathe.